-In IT, the salary outlook is even brighter.
-According to Computerworld's most recent IT Salary Survey, compensation for senior-level technologists in the computer services/consulting space averaged $147,000 for director-level positions and $151,000 for VP-level titles.
+In IT, the salary outlook is even brighter, with compensation for senior-level technologists in the computer services/consulting space reaching $150,000 and above for director-level and VP-level titles.

 Sound too good to be true?
 Even long-time consultants freely admit that there are some potential downers to being an IT consultant, especially if you're a fan of work-life balance -- hours can be long and travel extensive.
 And there's the pressure cooker of being on the firing line at a client company that's looking at you to solve the problems it couldn't handle itself.